Recent runs: All runs →

 Override the per-portfolio ETA multiplier.
 The engine computes an Initial ETA from TACoS target ÷ Ad-sales % L14, then multiplies by this knob before applying match-type tolerance and the campaign-level orders/day bonus.
 Set 1.00 for no change, 1.10 for +10% (more aggressive), 0.90 for −10% (more conservative).
 Leave blank to clear the override.

-Portfolio Inventory Rank SKU Projection (yest) Stance TACoS Target L14 Total Revenue L14 Ad Sales Ad Sales % (L14) Initial ETA Multiplier Expires (PT) Note Effective ETA
+Portfolio Push Inventory Inventory Bucket Rank SKU Projection (yest) Stance TACoS Target Yest TACoS Yest Spend L3 TACoS L7 TACoS L14 TACoS L30 TACoS L14 Total Revenue L14 Ad Sales Ad Sales % (L14) Initial ETA Multiplier Expires (PT) Note Effective ETA

 Loading…

-Read-only view: per-portfolio Effective ETA (after multiplier) broken out by match type.
+Per-portfolio Effective ETA (after multiplier) broken out by match type.
 Each cell = Effective ETA × match-type tolerance.
 The orders/day bonus is applied per-campaign at run time on top of these values, so cells here represent the starting ETA the engine uses for any keyword/target of that match type before the orders bonus.
-Edit multipliers on the ETA Targets tab.
+The TACoS Target column is editable inline (same backend the TACoS Targets tab uses) — all match-type cells recompute live as you type.
+Edit multipliers on the ETA Targets tab; edit match-type tolerances on Settings → Bid Rules → Match-type tolerances.
+Saving any of those auto-refreshes this tab.

 Loading…